What is a Cataract?

 Cataract development varies, but most progress gradually over a period of years, going unnoticed.
 Surgery is the only way a cataract can be removed and is truly only necessary when it impedes on your daily lifestyle.
 There are no foods or medications to prevent or cure cataracts.
 However, using protective sunglasses may slow its progression.
 With careful evaluation, Dr. Watkins can detect cataracts, determine the true cause of your symptoms, and whether or not cataract surgery is the right choice for you and your vision.

-If cataracts are diagnosed, and surgery is recommended, Dr. Watkins and his staff will give you a detailed overview of what to expect and can respond to any further questions or concerns.
+If cataracts are diagnosed, and surgery is recommended, Dr. Watkins and his staff of cataract surgeons in Houston will give you a detailed overview of what to expect and can respond to any further questions or concerns.
 You will have a few lens options to choose from depending on what works best for your lifestyle.
 Cataract surgery is an outpatient procedure, which means you can go home after surgery is complete.
 Dr. Watkins will see you the following day to make sure your eye is healing and recovering properly.
 Healing and recovery time varies from patient to patient.
-Some people can return to their usual activities the following day, but Dr. Watkins will see you continually to ensure a full recovery and recommend surgery for your second eye if it’s necessary.
+Some people can return to their usual activities the following day, but Dr. Watkins will see you continue to ensure a full recovery and recommend surgery for your second eye if it’s necessary.

 Lens Replacement Options